GabrielMMelo/duino/Sleep/wdt_sleep/README.md

 | 1 | 0 | 0 | 0 | 4000 |
 | 1 | 0 | 0 | 1 | 8000 |

+\* periods longer than 8 seconds just can be set doing consecutives wdt interrupts